The First Response Unit

 The FRU has become a vital component of the local emergency services landscape in the forest.

-RMTBC Committee members have raised approximately $600,000 to set up and maintain the service, and it costs about $140,000/year to run.
+RMTBC Committee members have raised approximately $1.5 million to set up and maintain the service, and it costs about $170,000/year to run.

 Through the construction of a vast network of world-class trails, Rotorua is now the epicentre for New Zealand mountain biking.
 The club considers it vital to provide a First Response service to keep riders safe.

-The Club has shown vision, initiative and solid commitment from volunteers to provide this free service to the public.
+The club committee has shown vision, initiative and solid commitment from volunteers to provide this free service to the public.
 The FRU requires ongoing funding to keep operating, and over the years there have been many funding challenges.

 To continue providing this life-saving service we need your help.